nessieisreal/api-demo-starter/README.md

 ## Running the Application

-From the root directory run
+Navigate to the root of the project and run:

 	```
 	python run.py